 From the perspective of coronal dynamics as captured by HRI$_{\rm EUV}$, however, there is a continued increase in the spatial complexity surrounding the X-shaped configuration.
 This is further reflected in the evolution of the adjacent filament.
-In the initial stages (time period around sequence-A in Fig.\,\ref{fig:eui_st}A), despite some minor morphological changes, the filament remains nearly unperturbed (Movie S2).
-But the more active stage covered by sequence-B initiates the rise of the filament as the latter continues to separate from the complex loop system.
-This separation creates a flurry of rapidly changing EUV signatures along with complex bi-directional flow patterns at the interface of the two features.
-The lower resolution SPICE spectral maps do not capture this complex evolution.
-Nevertheless, they reveal the presence of multi-thermal plasma in the observed range of 10$^4$--10$^6$\,K (Movie S6).
-Furthermore, we detected the increase in the STIX HXR signal to be co-spatial with this interface region around UT\,23:44 (Movie S1), indicating higher plasma temperatures than before, further implying continued increase of energy transfer from the magnetic field to plasma through reconnection.
+In the initial stages (the time period around sequence-A in Fig.\,\ref{fig:eui_st}A), despite some minor morphological changes, the filament remains nearly unperturbed (Movie S2).
+However, the more active stage covered by sequence B initiates the rise of the filament as the latter continues to separate from the complex loop system.
+This separation creates a flurry of rapidly changing EUV signatures along with complex bi-directional outflow patterns at the interface of the two features.
+Given the broad thermal response of the HRI$_{\rm EUV}$ instrument, it is uncertain what plasma temperature it is probing.
+Here we make use of SPICE observations to mitigate this uncertainty.
+Though the lower-resolution SPICE spectral maps do not capture this complex evolution, they nevertheless reveal the presence of multi-thermal plasma in the observed range of 10$^4$--10$^6$\,K (Movie S6).
+Furthermore, we detected the increase in the STIX HXR signal to be co-spatial with this interface region around UT\,23:44 (Movie S1), indicating higher plasma temperatures than before.\ This further implies a continued increase of energy transfer from the magnetic field to plasma through reconnection.